diSimplex/documentViewer/scripts/Readme.md

 ```
   git submodule add https://github.com/mozilla/pdf.js.git pdfjs
 ```
-and then committe the whole documentVierwer project.
+and then commit the whole documentVierwer project.

 Any time a new copy of the documentViewer project is cloned locally, the user needs to run the:

 ```
-  ./scripts/pdfjsSetup
+  ./scripts/pdfjsCloneSetup
 ```
 script *once*.